l05er29/8bit_MP/README.md

 To support dual instruction execution, additional control logic is required to handle dependencies and resource conflicts between the two instructions.
 This includes:

 - **Instruction Issuing Unit** :
-The Instruction Issuing Unit (IIU) operates in the ID stage, decoding incoming instructions from the Instruction Memory and detecting operand dependencies.
+- The Instruction Issuing Unit (IIU) operates in the ID stage, decoding incoming instructions from the Instruction Memory and detecting operand dependencies.
 If a dependency is found, the second instruction is held in a register and a "rollback" signal adjusts the next-PC value.
-The held instruction is then issued in the following clock cycle.
+The held instruction is then issued in the following clock cycle.Dependencies include RAW hazard between first and second instruction and first instruction being a branch instruction.

 - **Next-PC Logic** :
 - Whenever the “rollback” signal is asserted in the ID stage,next PC value will be the address of next instruction (PC + 4), otherwise it is the address of the instruction after the next instruction (PC + 8).